cHaRmCoDe5/Agri-My-Gen-AI-agent-/README.md

 # 🌾 AgriAssist-MY

+This is my AI-powered RAG application for Malaysian Agricultural Schemes.
+# 🌾 AgriAssist-MY

 An AI-powered Retrieval-Augmented Generation (RAG) application that helps users search and understand Malaysian agricultural schemes using natural language.

 ---